EsmaeilNourani/lifestylefactors-entities-annotation-docs/relations.md

      Annotate as affirmative statements only if the context provided by the rest of the sentence indicates significant findings produced in the study.
 For example, in sentence: “Our data suggest that LSF and/or other related sources MAY reduce the risk of Dis” → “our data suggest” suggests that a study was performed prior to this statement instead of it being a hypothesis to be tested.<br />

-9. Indirect relations:\
+9. Indirect relations:<br />
-   a) Both direct and indirect associations should be annotated, for example in sentence 1: “LSF1 is associated with Dis, but the association seems to be mainly mediated by LSF2”. → annotate both LSF1 and LSF2 as statistically associated with Dis.\
+   a) Both direct and indirect *stated* associations should be annotated, for example in sentence 9a: “LSF1 is associated with Dis, but the association seems to be mainly mediated by LSF2”. → annotate both LSF1 and LSF2 as statistically associated with Dis.<br />
-      However, in cases such as sentence 2: “__LSF__ was not independently associated with __disease__” , do not annotate unless it specifically mentions that the LSF was dependently associated.\
+      However, in cases such as sentence 9b: “__LSF__ was not independently associated with __disease__” → do not annotate unless specifically mentioned that the LSF was dependently associated.<br />
-   b) Do not annotate indirect relations that stem from deductive reasoning, for example in sentence 3: “LSF contributes to the inflammatory response.
-Inflammation can lead to various diseases such as Dis1, Dis2, Dis3”. → do not relate LSF with Dis1, Dis2, Dis3.\
+   b) Do not annotate indirect relations when they are *implied* but not *stated*, for example in sentence 9c: “LSF contributes to the inflammatory response.
+Inflammation can lead to various diseases such as Dis1, Dis2, Dis3”. → do not relate LSF with Dis1, Dis2, Dis3.<br />
-      Consistently, do not annotate cases such as sentence 4: “Anthocyanins, commonly found in fruits and vegetables, help delay Dis in mouse models/cell cultures”. → only relate anthocyanins with Dis, not fruits and vegetables with Dis.\
+      Consistently, do not annotate cases such as sentence 9d: “Anthocyanins, commonly found in fruits and vegetables, help delay Dis in mouse models/cell cultures”. → only relate anthocyanins with Dis, not fruits and vegetables with Dis.<br />

 10. Relationships like the following: